jdferreira/sleepyjson/README.md

 ### A note on key uniqueness

-`lazyjson` does **not** make an effort to validate that keys on objects are unique.
+`sleepyjson` does **not** make an effort to validate that keys on objects are unique.
 This means that iterating over the keys of an object can produce the same key more than once; however, retrieving the actual value of a JSON object preserves only one of those key-value pairs (since the returned object is actually a python dictionary).

 Additionally, because retrieving an item from an object stops when the key is *first* found in the file, and building the python dictionary likely preserves the *last* value associated with the key.